Project-Aarde/void-world-generator/README.md

 Now the main world, the nether _and_ the end will be void worlds.
 If you don't want all of them to be, just remove the ones you'd like to generate normally.

 Not tested with multiverse or anything else.
+There's no customization either.
+If anyone's willing, I'll accept pull requests for such.